Top 25 Chicago Tours, Events & Activities

 Wateriders offers an “on-land” lesson to everyone who books a tour, and all leaders are also experienced kayakers who will lend a helping hand to nervous tour participants who don’t quite have their sea legs.

-#7 Nosh Your Way Around Town With a Chicago Food Tour
+#11 Nosh Your Way Around Town With a Chicago Culinary Tour

 No list of the best Chicago tours would be complete without a mention of the city’s phenomenal food scene.
 Whether you love a classic Chicago dog, love to splurge on Michelin-starred cuisine, or will travel to the far corners of the city for the best al pastor taco in town, you’ll never be without inspiration for your next meal here.

-Chicago Food Planet offers top-rated Chicago food tours all over the city — they practically pioneered the perfect culinary tours as the first-ever Food Tour brand in the city.
+Chicago Food Planet offers Chicago food tours all over the city — they pioneered the perfect culinary tours back in 2006 and haven’t looked back since.

-You’ll meet up with one of Chicago Food Planet’s experienced local tour guides, get a preview of what’s ahead during your tour, then set off on foot for a culinary scavenger hunt in the city’s hottest, most delicious neighborhoods trying all the Chicago-style classics along the way, including hot dog, deep-dish pizza, popcorn and Italian beef sandwiches.
+You’ll meet up with one of Chicago Food Planet’s experienced tour guides, get a preview of what’s ahead during your tour, then set off on foot for a culinary scavenger hunt in the city’s hottest neighborhoods trying all the Chicago-style classics along the way, including hot dog, deep-dish pizza, and Italian beef sandwiches.

-Absolutely- no need to pack a snack and you’ll never leave hungry on these Chicago culinary tours.
-Locals and tourists alike love these events because you’ll go behind the scenes and meet the culinary artisans at the hot spots you’ve read about, as well as the artisan mom-and-pop shops you always wondered about, from authentic dim-sum and a taste of Szechuan cuisine on the Chinatown Adventure to a sampler of the classics on the Second City Classic Food Tour of Gold Coast and Old Town.
+No need to pack a snack.
+All your food is included — and you’ll never leave hungry.
+Locals and tourists alike love these tours because you’ll go behind the scenes and meet the culinary artisans at the hot spots you’ve read about, as well as the artisan mom-and-pop shops you always wondered about, from authentic dim sum and a taste of Szechuan cuisine on the Chinatown Adventure to a sampler of the classics on our Best in Chow tour.

-#8 Slosh Along on a Chicago Brewery and Beer Tour
+#12 Slosh Along on a Chicago Beer and Brewery Tour

-In December 2018, Chicago became the city with the most brewers (167 and counting!) within city limits — beating out Denver, Seattle, Portland, and San Diego for top honors.
+In December 2018, Chicago became the city with the most brewers (167!) within city limits — beating out Denver, Seattle, Portland, and San Diego for top honors.

 Why is that important?